Applying to FTHS

 Get more information on VUSD's School of Choice application process here.

-FTHS Information Night / Virtual Tour
+FTHS Information Night / Presentation

 Considerations for Parents